ChetanKamatagi/6_DOF_Robotic_arm/README.md

-# Project Title: Versatile 6 DOF Articulated Robot with Kinematics
+# Project Title: 6 DOF Articulated Robot with Kinematics

 ## Description:
 Embark on a journey into the realm of advanced robotics with our 6-degree-of-freedom articulated robot.
 This project showcases an intricately designed robotic system capable of versatile movements and precise positioning.
 With a payload capacity of 500 grams, the robot combines mechanics and software seamlessly for optimal performance.